Leaving the hospital - your discharge plan

 A social worker, nurse, doctor, or other provider will work with you on a discharge plan.
 This person will help decide if you should go home or to another facility.
 This may be a nursing home or rehabilitation (rehab) center.

 The hospital will have a list of local facilities.
-You or your caregiver can find and compare the nursing homes and rehab centers in your area at Healthcare.gov -
+You or your caregiver can also check available providers and services in your area on the Medicare.gov website --

 If you can return home or to a friend or relative's house, you may still need help doing certain things, such as: